NickElseySpelloC/AmberPowerController/README.md

 ## Unexpected Behaviour
 * Check *system_state.json* to ensure it is correctly storing data.

-# Appendix: PowerController State File
+# Appendix: system_state State File
-The *system_state.json* file holds the detailed state of the PowerController system.
-A new file will be created with default values the first time PowerController is run.
+The *system_state.json* file holds the detailed state of the AmberPowerController system.
+A new file will be created with default values the first time AmberPowerController is run.